**November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!**

 So, then, I have an up and down relationship with drones, but how good are they for the beginner to the hobby?

-In other words, there are strict rules to abide by when flying rc drones, and you being a complete newbie doesn't exempt you from those rules!
+In other words, there are strict rules to abide by when flying rc drones, and other rc aircraft, and you being a complete newbie doesn't exempt you from those rules!

 Indeed, it's this lack of experience and knowledge that has led to rc drones - typically being flown by beginners - giving the radio control flying hobby some bad publicity in recent times; there have been several cases of irresponsible drone flying picked up by the media, which reflects badly on all of us.